- Death & Loss of Life

 In 1858 in the UK one of the most bizarre events took place killing at least twenty people and poisoning two hundred or more who became violently ill from eating the sweet lodgers’ made by William Hardar known as Humbug Billy to the locals.
 Arsenic was mistaken for sugar and not discovered during the process of making the candy even though it looked off.
 The candy was made by John Appleton which he produced about forty pounds, then Humbug Billy sold it at the Green Market in central Bradford.

 Back then, sugar was very high dollar since it had to be imported so only the very rich could afford such a luxury.
-Sugar cane could not grow in the British climate, making it so valuable that kept locked in caddies (small box for storing).
+Sugar cane could not grow in the British climate, making it so valuable that it was kept locked in caddies (small box for storing).
 Dying for a Humbug, the Bradford Sweets Poisoning 1858 is what it is known as.
 West Indies supplied Britain with the sugar, so the trading ports began to grow rich from the sugar trade business.

-The arsenic poisoning had been an accident since back then it was much more relaxed in rule and guidelines, however; because of the poisoning a new rule came about in how ingredients, mixed were handled called the 1860 Adulteration of Food and Drink Bill.
+The arsenic poisoning had been an accident since back then it was much more relaxed in rule and guidelines, however; because of the poisoning a new rule came about in how ingredients, mixes were handled called the 1860 Adulteration of Food and Drink Bill.
 Then the Pharmacy Act 1868 became stricter on how pharmacists and druggies handled the selling of medicines and poisons then the sugar tax was abolished in 1874, therefore, making it affordable for everyone.

 Old Sign For Sweets